NexovaDev/electron-taskbar-badge/README.md

 > ⚠ **This library is ONLY compatible with node version 14 and above!
 Only supports Windows at the moment**

-First you must import the library using the following code:
+First, you must import the library using the following code:
 ```javascript
 const Badge = require('electron-taskbar-badge');
 // or `import * as Badge from 'electron-taskbar-badge';` for ESM users